-- Check the instructions you have received for the interview by your ERC panel (timing, hand-outs, etc.).
-Timing is kept very strictly. - Re-check your proposal to identify possible open questions/ambiguities/"weak spots" that could be addressed by reviewers in the hearing, e.g. more information on methodology, risk management, team composition, choice of case studies or recent scientific developments (→ competing approaches) - Memorize at least the first and last sentences of your talk - A catchy start will help to capture the panel's attention - Do not read from the slides, but face the panel the panel members should look at you.
-(In the new interview facilities, ERC Candidates typically stand on a podium facing the panel)
+- Check the instructions you have received for the interview by your ERC panel.
+Timing is kept very strictly. - Re-check your proposal to identify possible open questions/ambiguities/"weak spots" that could be addressed by reviewers in the hearing, e.g. more information on methodology, risk management, team composition, choice of case studies or recent scientific developments (→ competing approaches) - Memorize at least the first and last sentences of your talk - A catchy start will help to capture the panel's attention - If you have a tendency to speak quickly, be conscious about it to ensure comfortable speed - Pronounce clearly - Avoid empty words/ filling phrases such as basically, obviously, as I already said before, as written in the proposal,...

-- Practice the talk also at least once without slides - If you have a tendency to speak quickly, be conscious about it to ensure comfortable speed - Pronounce clearly - Avoid "hands in pockets" ^(C) - Avoid empty words/ filling phrases such as "basically", "obviously", "as I already said before" - Think about the best way to link from one slide to the next: Rhetorical questions would not seem the best approach to do so, at least this method should not be used too often - Expect the unexpected: Panel members will try to ask questions you have not been asked before, and to see how you react "under pressure".
+- Expect surprises: Panel members will try to ask questions you have not been asked before, and to see how you react "under pressure".
 Take a moment to think before answering a question.
 Also apparently simple questions may have a catch. - Keep your answers short and to the point.
 Panel members can always ask a follow-up-question if they want further information.
-In general, panel members will be less interested in your answer as such above all, they will seek to determine if you know the answer or not. - Never interrupt a question, even if it is lengthy. - Say "I am planning to..." rather than "I am thinking of..." - If a panel member appears to have misunderstood something, you could say "perhaps I gave the impression that..."; "I had no time in my brief presentation to explain X" or similar, but not "it is wrong/not correct that..." - In the discussion, do not start your reply with a phrase like "This is a very good question,...", "thank you for the question" or similar.
+In general, panel members will be less interested in your answer as such above all, they will seek to determine if you know the answer or not. - Never interrupt a question, even if it is lengthy. - Say "I am planning to..." rather than "I am thinking of..." - If a panel member appears to have misunderstood something, you could say "perhaps I gave the impression that..."; "I had no time in my brief presentation to explain X" or similar, but not "it is wrong/not correct that..." - In the discussion, do not start your reply with a phrase like "This is a very good question" (which may sound condescending), "thank you for the question", or similar.

-The PI, the Team, the Host Institution
+The PI, the Team, the Host Institution - Tips and example questions

-- Describe your position vis-à-vis the competitors (who are your main competitors?); your competitive/unique advantage - Recognize the work of others - Prepare to explain about your independence as PI versus your embedment in the Host Institution
+- Describe your position vis-à-vis the competitors (who are your main competitors?); your competitive/unique advantage - Recognize the work of others - Prepare to explain about your independence as PI versus your embedment in the Host Institution - Why is this work best carried out at your Host Institution, and not e.g. in the USA,...? - Describe your team and your recruiting strategy - What is your strategy for selection of collaboration partners, e.g. with competitors? - Expertise in area X/method Y seems to be missing in your project...? - Your interaction with other ERC grant holders at the institution? - What are your main achievements so far? - Why will the ERC Grant be crucial for you at this stage?

-- Why is this work best carried out at your Host Institution, and not e.g. in the USA,...? - Describe your team and your recruiting strategy - What is your strategy for selection of collaboration partners, e.g. with competitors? - Expertise in area X/method Y seems to be missing in your project...? - Your interaction with other ERC grant holders at the institution? - What are your main achievements so far? - Why will the ERC Grant be crucial for you at this stage? - Do you have a permanent position at your institution without the ERC grant?
+• Do you have a permanent position at your institution without the ERC grant?